If I am selected for the UST/AHEC Scholars Program, am I committed to a career in primary care?

 What is my time commitment to the UST/AHEC Scholars Program?

-During the two year curriculum, a total of eight learning retreats (four hours in length) must be attended.
-Two in the fall and two in the spring are held during the academic year for Urban Health Scholars.
-Students must also attend the academic year opening and closing receptions.
-In addition, students must participate in at least two service outreach activities per semester; students from the school of Pharmacy must consult Dr. Dang about this.
+In addition, students must participate in at least two service outreach activities per semester; students from the School of Pharmacy must consult Dr. Dang about this.
 All applicable UST/AHEC Scholar service opportunities are UST/AHEC Scholar Program-sponsored and can be found under the Events and Activities link.

 Each year a group of Urban Health/AHEC Scholars are invited to participate in professional development activities that focus on advocacy and public policy for vulnerable and underserved population.
 These activities include attending the National Association of Community Health Centers (NACHC) Policy and Issues Forum in Washington DC, profession-specific conferences and meetings, as well as participation in an inter-professional community research project.